ImRezar/T5-Small-Model-for-Named-Entity-Recognition-in-Appraisal-Instances/README.markdown

 - Converting annotations into BIO format.
 - Fine-tuning the T5-small model.
 - Predicting entities in new sentences and parsing the output.

-Below, each section of the code is explained with inline comments, followed by a discussion of its purpose, potential issues, and suggested enhancements.

-## Code Explanation

 ### Installation and Imports